Employees, Users and Access

 Send a patron their email address and web password in an email

-Set the 'cash only' flag so that patron cannot use credit cards
+Set the cash only flag so that patron cannot use credit cards

 Set the 'do not mail, telemarket, etc.' flags